ManeeshaFullStack/BudgetTrackerApplication/README.md

 Budget Tracker Application
 Overview

-Budget Tracker is a Core Java console application to manage income and expenses.
-It demonstrates hands-on Java programming with real-world transaction handling, totals, and balance calculations.
+Budget Tracker is a Core Java console application for managing income and expenses.
+This project demonstrates hands-on programming experience in Core Java, including OOP concepts, collections, streams, and concurrency, giving practical exposure at each stage of development.

 Features